angelfonsecar/SOM_energy/README.md

 # SOM_energy

+*The purpose of this version is to obtain the data from a .csv file, instead from a tabbed .txt file.*

 This is an implementation of a **Self Organizing Map** that pretends to analyze the similitude between some countries in the energetic field.
 The data was obtained from the [World Bank](https://databank.worldbank.org/createreport).